NIXON C30 C60 C90 GO! CAP

 voted against impeachment in committee announced that they would now vote for

 The legal squabbling would continue for 25 years, past Nixon's death.
 He initially lost several cases, but the courts ruled in 1998 that some 820 hours and 42 million pages of documents were his personal private property and had to be returned to his estate.
-On July 11, 2007, the National Archives were given official control of the previously privately operated Richard Nixon Library & Birthplace in Yorba Linda, California.
-The newly renamed facility, the Richard Nixon Presidential Library and Museum , now houses the tapes and releases additional tapes to the public periodically, which are available online and in the public domain.
+On July 11, 2007, the National Archives was given official control of the previously privately operated Richard Nixon Library & Birthplace in Yorba Linda, California.
+The newly renamed facility, the Richard Nixon Presidential Library and Museum, now houses the tapes and periodically releases additional tapes to the public, which are available online and in the public domain.

 -

-shortly after Nixon's death in 1994, musician Arlo Guthrie
+after Nixon's death in 1994, musician Arlo Guthrie recalls

-recalls learning that Chip Carter had found a copy of the
+learning that Chip Carter had found a copy of the original LP in

-original LP in the Nixon library, and later wondering whether
+the Nixon library, and later wondering whether it was a

-it was a coincidence that both the original "Alice's
+coincidence that both the original "Alice's Restaurant" track

-Restaurant" track and the infamous gap in the Nixon tapes
+and the infamous gap in the Nixon tapes was "exactly 18

 -